Leonardo AI vs Midjourney: Which is Right for You in 2026?

 👍 Pros

-• Best for game assets and consistent characters
+• Effective for game assets and consistent character generation

 • Active community with pre-trained models